johnstamps2020/documentation-portal/server/README.md

    APP_BASE_URL={{ THE URL WHERE YOUR APP WILL BE HOSTED, OR http://localhost:3000 }}
    SESSION_KEY={{ A RANDOM AND SECURE SESSION KEY }}
    DOC_S3_URL={{ THE PUBLIC URL AVAILABLE TO THE DEPLOYMENT MACHINE, S3 INGRESS e.g., https://ditaot.internal.dev.ccs.guidewire.net }}
+   ALLOW_PUBLIC_DOCS={{ IF YOUR SET IT TO yes, USERS CAN BROWSE THE SITE WITHOUT LOGGING IN, BUT THEY CAN ONLY ACCESS PUBLIC DOCS }}
    ```
 3. To test on localhost, you can set the following environment vars:
    ```